nkrapivin/DialogModule/README.md

 # Platforms Supported and Features Included

 Windows, macOS, and Linux are supported.
 The Linux version has dependencies.
-Includes Message Box with OK, OK/Cancel, Yes/No, Yes/No/Cancel, Retry/Cancel, Abort/Retry/Ignore, Input Box for strings and numbers, Password Box for strings and numbers, Open File, Multi-Select Files, Save File, Folder Browser, Color Picker.
+Includes Message Box with OK, OK/Cancel, Yes/No, Yes/No/Cancel, Retry/Cancel, Abort/Retry/Ignore, Input Box for strings and numbers, Password Box for strings and numbers, Open File, Multi-Select Files, Save File, Folder Browser, and Color Picker.

 ----------------------------------------------------------------------------------------------------------------------------------

-# Linux Dependency Option 1: Install for GTK Dialogs
+# Linux Dependency Option 1: Install for GTK+ Dialogs

 On Debian-based Linux distributions, enter the following command into the terminal: